Tafehi/ANN-Classification-Churn/README.md

 ## Overview
 Customer churn prediction is essential for businesses to retain their customers.
 This project employs an artificial neural network (ANN) to predict whether a customer will churn based on different input scores.
 By using Streamlit, users can interactively adjust the input values to see the impact on the predictions.

+## Run the App
+Click on the following link in order to test the applicaion running live on streamlit web: [Streamlit App](https://ann-classification-churn-zatqzzueupynxcsyfxjbg6.streamlit.app/)

 ## Installation
 1. Clone the repository: